Micky Dolenz, Peter Noone, David Cassidy at Casino Rama, Orillia, ON on September 21, 2013

 - “I Think I Love You”

-Several times, he said that he was a huge fan of Micky and the Monkees growing up, and that he thinks Micky is a great underrated singer.
+Several times, he said that he was a huge fan of Micky and The Monkees growing up, and that he thinks Micky is a great underrated singer.
 Oh, and he really liked Peter and his vocals too.
-But he just can’t come out here and do the same show every night like Peter and Micky do.
+But he just can’t come out here and do the same show every night, like Peter and Micky do.
 He doesn’t have a “pattern”, and he if did, he would shoot himself in the head, he told us repeatedly.

 David introduced one of the songs as being very special to him, and that some of you know why, and many probably don’t, and then he didn’t explain why it was special to those of us that didn’t know.
 I want to say it was either “Hush” or “Cherish”, but I’m not sure.

 He introduced “I’ll Meet You Halfway” by saying it was by the man who wrote “Up on the Roof” and “(You Make Me Feel Like) Natural Woman”.
 Then there was a long pause, and he said something about Aretha that I didn’t quite catch.
 Anyway, he was talking about Gerry Goffin.
-I thought this was amusing, because Micky had earlier been talking about Carole King, who you could also say wrote “Up on the Roof” and “Natural Woman”, since they co-wrote them.
+I thought this was amusing, because Micky had earlier been talking about Carole King, who you could also say wrote “Up on the Roof” and “Natural Woman”, since she and Goffin co-wrote them.

 Throughout the show, David would notice people holding things up in the audience.
-He’d laugh and say something like, “That’s mind-blowing!”.
+He’d laugh and say something like, “That’s mind-blowing!”
 He’d ask the audience member to see the thing, and look at it in awe.
-Someone handed him one of his solo records, and after a while, he said, “I don’t know who she is, but she’s very pretty”.
-He pointed out one album and said, “That was our second album”.
-Another person had a newspaper article, and he said, “Oh, you’re going to have to let me look at that”.
-He looked at it for a while and said, “That’s almost 1973!”.
+Someone handed him one of his solo records, and after a while, he said, “I don’t know who she is, but she’s very pretty.”
+He pointed out one album and said, “That was our second album.”
+Another person had a newspaper article, and he said, “Oh, you’re going to have to let me look at that.”
+He looked at it for a while and said, “That’s almost 1973!”
 (Also, come on, person, laminate that thing!
 Or at least put it in a plastic sleeve.
 I was so afraid it would rip.)